 - The Miami Center for Diversity and Inclusion, in addition to providing a welcoming, safe space for all genders and a space for learning about women's and gender issues, offers many resources and programming.
 Annually, the Women's Initiatives raises awareness and education through The Clothesline Project.
-The Center for Diversity and Inclusion provides a protocol for interns to respond to calls or walk-ins related to sexual and interpersonal violence, for the last two years this intern protocol has been reviewed by the Title IX Coordinator. - Miami University Police will speak to student corridors or groups about personal safety and offer feebased self-defense classes. - Miami Men and Masculinities Committee focuses on raising awareness and creating discussion regarding healthy masculine identities.
-This committee has sponsored town hall meetings on campus with invited speakers to discuss identity development and challenge hegemonic masculinities.
+The Center for Diversity and Inclusion provides a protocol for interns to respond to calls or walk-ins related to sexual and interpersonal violence, for the last two years this intern protocol has been reviewed by the Title IX Coordinator. - Miami University Police will speak to student corridors or groups about personal safety and offer fee-based self-defense classes. - The Dennis L. Carlson Sexuality Education Studies Center partners with campus, local, and national entities to provide critically informed sexuality education pedagogy and praxis that is research supported, evidence-based, culturally aware, medically accurate, chronologically and developmentally relevant, and encouraging of personal agency for discourse, access, and ownership of sexual health and wellness and pleasure.